Tiny Wren

 As with the flight data, I import the airframe info into a local DB.

-3. Find the nearest one and send it over to the HomeAssistant MQTT server.
+3. Find the nearest one and send it over to the Home Assistant MQTT server

-1. Find the nearest plane from dump1090 feed.
+1. Find the nearest plane from the dump1090 feed

-2. Enrich the plane info with flight and airframe info from our local SQLiteDBs.
+2. Enrich the plane info with flight and airframe info from our local SQLite DBs

-3. Send over MQTT to be consumed by whatever display we want.
+3. Send over MQTT to be consumed by whatever display we want

-A final MQTT message we send to our HomeAssistant server looks like this if a plane is within 5 miles, and is updated every few seconds.
-In this case, a Boeing 737-800 operating by ASL Airlines UK, going from Manchester Airport to Charles de Gaulle.
-We even get details stuff such as roll, speed, and the rather interesting squawk codes.
+A final MQTT message we send to our Home Assistant server looks like this if a plane is within 5 miles, and is updated every few seconds.
+In this example, a Boeing 737-800 operated by ASL Airlines UK, going from Manchester Airport to Charles de Gaulle.
+We even get detailed fields such as roll, speed, and the rather interesting squawk codes.

 {